microuser/cvsWizardEyes/README.md

   sudo chown root:root /usr/bin/cvsWizardEyes

-  .
+Useage Instructions:

+  cvsWizardEyes

 The MIT License (MIT)

-Copyright (c) 2013 microuser pauleagle@gmail.com
+Copyright (c) 2013 microuser.github.com pauleagle@gmail.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal